 Tungsten steel tip darts

 Tungsten metal darts are professional darts.
 Tungsten has more density than brass and nickel, so tungsten darts have a higher weight.
 That is good because tungsten darts have a tinner barrel with a higher weight.
 That means tungsten darts has a lower rate of bounce-out because of weight.
 Tungsten is a more expensive material than brass and nickel, darts have a more stable a fly and that is why they are more expensive.
 As I have said, they are professionals darts.
-One tip for amateur players ( professional players know that) if you even decide to buy tungsten metal darts, take a look on the percentage of tungsten in the barrel.
+One tip for amateur players ( professional players know that) if you even decide to buy tungsten metal darts, take a look at the percentage of tungsten in the barrel.
 Higher the percentage is better than lower.
 Every darts manufacturer write the percentage of tungsten in the product description.
 The percentage of varies between 80% and 95% in most cases.

 A final thought about steel tip darts